dwgb93/3D-Tic-Tac-Toe/README.md

 Check out player.cpp for details.

 I was also working on optimal 4x4x4 and 5x5x5 play.
 It's implemented in the code, and you can still challenge the computer, but the play is sub-optimal.

+Edit: I'll include the makefile after I figure out how to do that.